BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/battle_companies/using_your_company_in_larger_games.md

-﻿One of the most common questions that gets asked by players of Battle Companies is can they use the company they have spent a lot of time building and taking on adventures in other games of the Strategy Battle Game, and the answer is quite simply: yes, you can!
+One of the most common questions that gets asked by players of Battle Companies is can they use the company they have spent a lot of time building and taking on adventures in other games of the Strategy Battle Game, and the answer is quite simply: yes, you can!

 Using your Battle Company in larger games is absolutely fine, so long as both you and your opponent agree on this beforehand, of course.
 It often makes for a good game if both players use their Battle Company as part of a larger force from the same faction, that way it feels as if your company has joined their kinsmen upon the battlefield and that all of their adventures have been leading up to this one final defining moment.